-Hulk Hogan is widely considered the greatest, most influential professional pro wrestler to ever live.
+Hulk Hogan is considered the greatest, most influential professional wrestler to ever live.
 Hulkamania dominated the 1980s.
 Hogan later reset his career as the villainous “Hollywood Hogan” in World Championship Wrestling in the 1990s.
 From the start, the most recognized wrestler on the planet has always lived up to his billing as “The Immortal” Hulk Hogan.

-On July 24, 2015, WWE terminated Hogan’s contract with the company after the release of a sex tape which included Hogan being openly racist, using the N-word multiple times in a blatant, derogatory manner.
+But on July 24, 2015, WWE terminated Hogan’s contract with the company after the release of a sex tape which included Hogan being openly racist, using the N-word multiple times in a blatant, derogatory manner.
 Hogan was removed from all WWE media publications, including upcoming WWE video games and the organization’s Hall of Fame website.

-Almost three years to the day, WWE announced prior to its Pay-Per-View event, WWE Extreme Rules in Pittsburgh, that the wrestling legend would be reinstated into the WWE Hall of Fame.
+Almost three years to the day, WWE announced prior to its pay-per-view event, WWE Extreme Rules in Pittsburgh, that the wrestling legend would be reinstated into the WWE Hall of Fame.

 With everything that Hogan did for the organization, from his debut until today, the WWE could not allow its most prized possession, the larger-than-life personality who gave the global entity a chance to survive, to be outcasted forever.
-Hogan’s numerous public apologies, charity work and public appearances have given the superstar a second chance.
+Hogan’s numerous public apologies, charity work and public appearances had given the superstar a second chance.